My love of personalized shirts continues.

 Those naïve experiences galvanized by my ten year old hands have percolated slowly, and now, decades later, they are a riotous creative force that continues to drive and excite me!
 Each day I look at the plethora of materials (carefully curated) in my atelier and cannot wait to dig in and experiment with my ongoing passion for pattern, texture and color.

 I will be sharing my excitement of personalized shirts in a series of workshops in my atelier.
 Take a look in your closet and pick a shirt you would like to personalize – oversized/fitted/solid/striped/printed/long sleeves/short sleeves/tuxedo/ruffled/plain - best if it is a natural fiber (preferably cotton, but silk or wool work also).
-Bring the shirt, yours or consensually pinched, along with a vision, and join me.
+Bring the shirt, yours or one consensually pinched, along with a vision, and join me.

 PERSONALIZED SHIRT: WORKSHOPS at MARY'S ATELIER